-- 1. The parent(s)/guardian is asked to notify Covington Latin in writing of the intent to withdraw the student as early as possible before the effective date of withdrawal (except in emergencies). - 2.
+- 1. The parent(s)/guardian must notify Covington Latin's Director of Enrollment Management in writing (via email) of the intent to withdraw the student as early as possible before the effective date of withdrawal (except in emergencies). - 2.
 In cases where academic performance is not the reason for withdrawal, a school official will also contact the parent(s)/guardian to clarify the reasons for withdrawal and perform an exit interview. - 3.
 The parent(s)/guardian and the student will complete the withdrawal forms and submit them to the school office. - 4.
 Any outstanding balance for tuition and other fees must be paid, the student's locker cleaned out and any items belonging to the school returned. - a.
 Tuition is due for the entire quarter regardless of when during the quarter Fthe student withdraws. - b.
 Any fees outside of tuition cannot be refunded (registration fees, sports fees, FACTS fees, etc.). - 5.
 After the above steps are completed and all accounts are paid, transcripts will be forwarded.